 Nest vs Ecobee: Both Good Choices

-Our comparison will help you decide what smart thermostat is right for you and how it can help you save energy and make your life easier.
+Our comparison will help you decide which smart thermostat is right for you and how it can help you save energy and make your life easier.

 Nest vs Ecobee: Design

-It’s round a beautiful, the iconic design of nest is hard to miss and when you walk into a high end home you expect a nest thermostat to be mounted on the wall.
-The nest thermostat was created by a former apple executive responsible for some of the greatest designs in apple history.
-When he created nest used the same design philosophy as apple to create beautiful products.
-The nest thermostat currently comes in several different colors so you can match your smart thermostat to the design aesthetic of your home.
+When Tony Fadell created the Nest he used the same design philosophy that influences many apple products to create beautiful seamless products.
+The Nest Thermostat currently comes in several different colors so you can match your smart thermostat to the design aesthetic of your home.
 The available colors are black, white, silver, copper, mirrored black, polished steel and brass.

-The ecobee still has a great low profile design that will look good on any wall but it only comes in one finish and lacks the outer turning ring nest thermostat an instead uses a high end touchscreen interface to allow you to adjust the temperature by scrolling your finder across the screen of the ecobee.
+The Ecobee Thermostat still has a great low profile design that will look good on any wall but it only comes in one finish and lacks the outer turning adjustment ring built in to the nest and instead uses a high end touchscreen interface to allow you to adjust the temperature by scrolling your finger across the screen of the Ecobee.

-There is something very simple and satisfying about the outer turning ring of the nest thermostat when you scroll the temperature by turning the outer ring it just makes you feel like that’s how a thermostat should be controlled and it’s smooth turning action provides just the right amount of tactile feedback to make the experience feel luxurious.
+There is something very simple and satisfying about the outer adjustable rotating ring of the Nest Thermostat.
+When you scroll the temperature by turning the outer ring it feels like how you would expect a high end thermostat to function.
+The Nest Thermostat’s smooth turning action provides just the right amount of tactile feedback to make the experience feel luxurious.

 Nest vs Ecobee: Works With Alexa

 Smart voice assistants like Amazon Alexa are becoming more integrated and useful in our daily lives.
-Both the nest and ecobee smart thermostats work with Alexa to allow voice control by saying “Alexa, set the heat to 72” but the ecobee smart thermostat has a slight edge when it comes to Alexa control.
-The ecobee 4 smart thermostat has Alexa built in.
-Meaning that you can speak your voice commands directly to your smart thermostat without the need for an additional echo device like the echo dot or echo show.
+Both the Nest and Ecobee smart thermostats work with Alexa to allow voice control by saying “Alexa, set the heat to 72” but the Ecobee Smart Thermostat has a slight edge when it comes to Alexa control.

 Related Post: How To Connect Ecobee To Alexa